12 Most Prominent and Popular Festivals Of Nepal

 It is also known as “The Night of Shiva.”
 This is a Hindu festival celebrated annually with a deep respect for Lord Shiva.
 Devotees sing devotional songs to honour and worship Lord Shiva, along with sanctifying rituals throughout the night.
 For the devotees of Shiva, this is the most auspicious day of the year.
 It is believed that whoever worships him with sincere devotion will rid of all sins and is blessed with Nirvana or Moksha (liberation from the eternal cycle of life and death).

 Shivratri is the night he is believed to have performed a divine dance of primordial creation, preservation, and destruction.
-This festival is commemorated for a whole day and night.
+Therefore, this festival is commemorated for a whole day and night.

 Sonam Loshar 25th January 2020, 5th February 2019